Street Offences Act 1959

-The Street Offences Act 1959 (7 & 8 Eliz 2 c 57) is an Act of the Parliament of the United Kingdom concerning street prostitution.
+The Street Offences Act 1959 (7 & 8 Eliz.
+2. c.
+57) is an act of the Parliament of the United Kingdom concerning street prostitution.
 It was passed following the publication of the Wolfenden report which discussed the rise in street prostitution at the time.

-Until 2009, section 1(1) of the Street Offences Act 1959 used the old term "common prostitute" until Section 16 of the Policing and Crime Act 2009 amended it to replace the term "common prostitute" with "person".
+Until 2009, section 1(1) of the act used the old term "common prostitute" until Section 16 of the Policing and Crime Act 2009 amended it to replace the term "common prostitute" with "person".

 Section 2 - Procedure

-Section 2 of the Street Offences Act 1959 provided that a woman cautioned by a constable in respect of her conduct in a street or public place could apply by way of complaint to an authorised court.
+Section 2 of the act provided that a woman cautioned by a constable in respect of her conduct in a street or public place could apply by way of complaint to an authorised court.
 The rule was that the woman's complaint was to be heard and determined in camera, unless the woman desired that the proceedings should be conducted in public.

 Section 3 - Punishment of offences in connection with night cafes

 The provisions in sections 3(2) to (5) had effect in relation to the punishment of offences to which section 26 of the Licensing Act 1949 applied.
-This section was repealed by Part II of Schedule 9 to the Licensing Act 1961.
+This section was repealed by part II of schedule 9 to the Licensing Act 1961 (9 & 10 Eliz.
+2. c.
+61).